-As a service to the SITC membership and the oncology community as a whole, SITC offers FREE, CME-certified online education on the topic of immunotherapy through Clinical Advances in Immuno-Oncology, a robust online learning center.
+As a service to the Society for Immunotherapy of Cancer's (SITC) membership and the oncology community as a whole, SITC offers FREE, CME-certified online education on the topic of immunotherapy through Clinical Advances in Immuno-Oncology, a robust online learning center.
 Developed through a partnership with Medscape Oncology, this learning center is designed to provide education to oncologists in a variety of immunotherapy related topics beginning with immunology fundamentals and advancing to tumor-specific immunotherapy education.
 As a new addition, SITC has also partnered with Medscape to offer Patient Education activities for patients, caregivers, or those interested in learning more about specific types of cancer and how immunotherapy can be used for them.
 To access the patient education activities, please scroll to the bottom of the page!

 Management of Glioblastoma: Where Have We Been and Where Are We Going?March 23, 2017Leading experts discuss insights on advances in the treatment of glioblastoma.Patient Centered Care in HNSCCFebruary 17, 2017Drs Robert Ferris and Laura Chow discuss some of the practicalities involved in treating patients with HNSCC with checkpoint inhibitors.

 Determining the Best Treatment Algorithm for Patients with Head and Neck Cancer December 20, 2016 Experts discuss treatment strategies for one patient with recurrent HNSCC and one with locally advanced HNSCC.

 Clinical Challenges in Melanoma: Progressive Disease December 7, 2016 Imaging scans suggest this patient's melanoma has progressed, but has it?
 Watch this case to see how it develops.